dxlefourtwenty/javafx-CS2450-assignment-one/README.md

-# javafx-CS2450-assignment-one
+# CS2450 Assignment 1

-#CS2450 Assignment 1
+Two simple apps to get started with programming with JavaFX